Rosa blanda

 Rosa blanda, commonly known as the smooth rose, meadow/wild rose, or prairie rose, is a species of rose native to North America.
-Among roses, it is closest to come to a "thornless" rose, with just a few thorns at the base.
+Among roses, it is closest to a "thornless" rose, with just a few thorns at the base.
 The meadow rose occurs as a colony-forming shrub growing to 1 m high, naturally in prairies and meadows.
 The roses are quite variable, the characteristics such as leaf tip number of prickles and glandular hairs usually do not always remain constant, thus it is often confused with Rosa arkansana or Rosa carolina, the two other prairie rose species.

 Description

 Flowers of Rosa blanda are perfect, having both stamens and carpels, and they vary from white to pink in color.
 The species name comes from the Latin word blandus, meaning "flattering, caressing, alluring, tempting", referring to the beauty of the flowers.
 Blooming in early summer, the flowers are borne singly or in corymbs from lateral buds.
 The central flower opens first, containing no bract and a pedicel 2–4 cm long (shorter and stouter than those of other prairie rose species).
 The five large petals are shaped either obovate or obcordate, 3 cm long and 2.5 cm wide.
 The petals are colored white to pink with streaks of red, the anthers yellow, the stigma yellow/orange, and the filaments white.
 The stamens and style become erect once the petals fall.